siderolabs/talos/website/content/v1.8/talos-guides/install/local-platforms/docker.md

 ---

 In this guide we will create a Kubernetes cluster in Docker, using a containerized version of Talos.

 Running Talos in Docker is intended to be used in CI pipelines, and local testing when you need a quick and easy cluster.
-It also provides an excellent way for developers to develop against the same version of Talos as is used in production.
+Furthermore, if you are running Talos in production, it provides an excellent way for developers to develop against the same version of Talos.

 ## Requirements

-The follow are the requirements for running Talos in Docker:
+The follow are requirements for running Talos in Docker:

 - Docker 18.03 or greater
 - a recent version of [`talosctl`](https://github.com/siderolabs/talos/releases)